U.S. insurers want taxpayers to back pandemic coverage for businesses

 Two non-insurance trade groups also sent pleas for such a policy to U.S. lawmakers and officials on April 20: RIMS, which represents risk managers at major businesses and the National Retail Federation, which partnered with 16 other business groups.

+The U.S. Chamber of Commerce, in a letter on Wednesday, also asked U.S. lawmakers to create a program to help businesses during future pandemics, either through a federal trust fund or government-sponsored insurance.

-The idea has gotten some uptake in Washington.
+The idea of government-backed insurance has gotten some uptake in Washington.

 Lawmakers including Democrats Carolyn Maloney and Lacy Clay, senior members of the House Financial Services Committee, are circulating draft bills for creating a government-backed pandemic insurance policy, suggesting it would help small businesses, while Republican Representative Brian Fitzpatrick has introduced a similar measure.